laboni68/ImageStitching_281B/README.md

 `Detect_Feature_And_KeyPoints`
 - `cv2.xfeatures2d.SIFT_create()` is used to get the descriptors of the images.
-- Then `detectAndCompute()` is used get the keypoints and features of the iamges.
+- Then `detectAndCompute()` is used to get the keypoints and features of the iamges.
 <br/>

 `matchKeypoints`
-- Using those keypoints, this function finds the all possible match.
+- Using those keypoints, this function finds the all possible matches.
-- Then using all possible match find only the valid matches using `All_validmatches()` using `lowe ratio`
+- Then using all possible matches, find only the valid matches using `All_validmatches()` using `lowe ratio`
-- Finally if the valid mathces is greater than 4 (not possible to find homography if it is less than 4) then it computers the homography m atrix using `ransac` function.
+- Finally, if the valid mathces is greater than 4 (not possible to find homography if it is less than 4), then it computes the homography matrix using `ransac` function.

 <br/>